Strategies for keeping your business in the family.

 Communication is critical to a successful family business transition

 You may believe your plans to shift the business to children or other family members in the future is in line with their own expectations.
 Yet you shouldn’t assume that you and your intended heirs are on the same page.
-“The key to a successful transition is a communications strategy,” says Scott Mahon, senior vice president of wealth strategy for Ascent Private Capital Management of U.S. Bank.
+“The key to a successful transition is a communications strategy,” says Jenna Guenther, senior vice president and managing director of client advisory with Ascent Private Capital Management of U.S. Bank.
 “Owners should express their intentions, and other family members should indicate if they are on board with the transition strategy.”

 Using a gifting strategy to transfer your family business